 The Argo Cyber Emerging Scholars (ACES) program will establish a cybersecurity community of practice to grow and sustain a superior cybersecurity workforce through scholarships, professional development, high-impact learning practices, hands-on cybersecurity skills development, transfer pathways, and community and employer partnerships.
 The program will emphasize recruitment, retention, and advancement of underrepresented and underserved populations including women and veterans.

-- Annual stipend (for living expenses): $25,000 per year for undergraduate students
+- Annual stipend (for living expenses): $25,000 per year for undergraduate students and $34,000 per year for graduate students

 - Professional allowance of up to $6,000 per academic year for SFS Job Fair and other travel, books, professional certifications, etc.